 Q: Do I maintain ownership and first serial rights if my work is accepted for publication?

 You do maintain ownership of your work when you submit.
 If your work is selected for publication, our contract states we buy first serial rights for three months after publication.

 Q: When can I expect to hear back about my story?

 Regardless of acceptance or decline, you will hear back from us, we promise.
 For New Voices, you will hear back within 8-12 weeks from the day you submit.
 For contests and awards, the time frame is similar, but we frequently post information about exact announcement dates for the shortlist and winners online, via newsletter, and via our social media on Facebook and Twitter.
 Please check those at your convenience.

-No. Those awards are simply named for seasons, and do NOT require a theme based on that season.
+No. Our awards are simply named for the seasons in which they are open and do NOT require a theme based on that season.

 Q: Do you accept memoir, fantasy, romance or other genres?